matis-io/MdCR/Readme.md

 MdCR is a simple Python script that de-consolidates iTunes/Music library.
 It moves all the music files into one folder and adds the artist name to the filename.

 ### Demo
-Before the script is (run in RootDir)
+Before the script is run (RootDir)

 <img width="744" alt="RootDir" src="https://user-images.githubusercontent.com/53236299/208443318-5a960b7e-4822-4b06-9f1e-c964189ddbb2.png">

-After the script is run (in NewDir)
+After the script is run (NewDir)

 <img width="503" alt="NewDir" src="https://user-images.githubusercontent.com/53236299/208443443-7f1e0102-0a3d-4d05-bbc7-a0093f5a6db0.png">